Don H. Bottum University Center

 The Wildcat Den, a cafeteria-style restaurant on the second floor of the center, is open to the public and features a variety of food stations and daily specials.

 Also in the center is the NMU Bookstore on the first floor, offering textbooks, school supplies, university apparel and gifts as well as a U.S. Post Office branch.
-University I.D.s and an EZ ticket outlet are located in the Wildcat Express Center near the bookstore, adjacent to TCF Bank.
+University I.D.s and an EZ ticket outlet are located in the Wildcat Express Center near the bookstore.

 Northern Initiatives, a business and community development corporation with ties to Northern, is also located on the main floor.